RamsesCastillo42/saito/docs/whitepaper/maths.md

 The proportion of the block reward awarded to the routing network and miner is known as the 'paysplit'.
 Here we will concentrate on Saito's standard implimentation of a paysplit of 0.5.

-The randomness is created by the minner solving a cryptographic puzzle on the hash of the proceeding block.
+The randomness is created by the miner solving a cryptographic puzzle on the hash of the proceeding block.
 The solution to the puzzle is called a 'golden ticket'.
 If no golden ticket is found, no block reward is paid to the network and no prize if paid to the miner.

 I early versions of Saito unalocated block reward was moved into the network treasury.
 Here we analyse a refined version in which token holders can stake their tokens.
 Unpaid routing and mining rewards are then paid to stakers.